djpardis/djpardis.github.io/_posts/2025-07-20-introducing-the-data-room-app.md

 - **Flexible document handling**: The app supports both direct file uploads (protected by authentication) and links to existing documents in Google Drive or Dropbox.

-- **Passwordless authentication**: Investors access the data room through magic links sent to their email - no passwords to forget or manage.
+- **Passwordless authentication**: Investors access the data room through magic links sent to their email.

-- **Role-based access**: Different permissions for founders (who pay for the service) and investors (who get free access), with no account creation required for investors.
+- **Role-based access**: Different permissions for founders (who pay for the service) and investors (who get free access).

-- **Engagement analytics**: Founders can see which documents investors have viewed or downloaded and when, providing valuable feedback on investor interest; without being overly intrusive.
+- **Engagement analytics**: Founders can see which documents investors have accessed and when.

-- **Frictionless invitations**: Founders can invite investors with a simple email, generating secure access tokens automatically.
+- **Frictionless invitations**: Founders can invite investors with a simple email, which in turn generates secure access tokens.

 ## Implementation results